dtc-innovation/mind-the-gaps/outcomes.md

 ## Code

-No code has been produced yet.
-We're investigating the _why_ and the _how_ at the moment.
+No code is being produced.
+A prototype will come with Phase II of the project.

 [timeplanner]: https://github.com/dtc-innovation/mind-the-gaps/blob/master/_data/timeplanner.csv